-In theory gene therapy should be specific and lack non-specific effects.
-In practice this is not so, and the non-specific effects can compromise the initial attempt to control tumor growth.
-Since these approaches are now in clinical practice, and new trials are constantly being initiated, the recognition of side effects is increasingly important to enhance efficacy of this innovative therapy.
-In the LNCaP model, cells treated with mono- or bispecific oligos targeting bcl-2 were extracted for RNA and evaluated for protein expression employing RT-PCR.
-In addition to the compensatory mechanisms already mentioned, some of our more notable findings were the inhibition of bcl-2 with antisense oligos suppressed the apoptotic promoter caspase-3 [17] in an attempt to restore apoptosis following bcl-2 suppression; and enhanced androgen sensitivity via increased expression of the androgen receptor (AR), and AR variants ARv7 and ARv9 [18]; AR co-activators p300, interleukin-6 (IL-6); oncogene viral myelocytomatosis (v-MYC) [19]; and signal transducer and activator of transcription3 (STAT3) proteins [20].
-This suggested that following bcl-2 suppressive therapy, there could be selective pressure for a more rapidly growing aggressive (androgensensitive, oncogene driven) phenotype, as suggested following the discovery of enhanced expression of both KI-67 (a proliferation marker) and cyclin D1 (a regulator of mitosis).
-Recognition of this transition is important if either gene therapy or immune checkpoint blockade were to be employed.
+In theory gene therapy should be specific and avoid non-specific effects.
+However, in practice this is not so, and the non-specific effects can compromise the initial attempt to control tumor growth.
+Since these approaches are now in clinical practice, and new trials are constantly being initiated, the recognition of side effects becomes increasingly important to enhance efficacy of this innovative therapy.
+In the LNCaP model, cells treated with monoor bispecific oligos targeting bcl-2 were extracted for RNA and evaluated for protein expression employing RT-PCR.
+In addition to the compensatory mechanisms already mentioned, some of our more notable findings were the inhibition of bcl-2 with antisense oligos suppressed the apoptotic promoter caspase-3 (Figure 3) [16] in an attempt to restore apoptosis following bcl-2 suppression; and enhanced androgen sensitivity via increased expression of the androgen receptor (AR), and AR variants ARv7 and ARv9 [17]; AR co-activators p300, interleukin-6 (IL-6); oncogene viral myelocytomatosis (v-MYC) [18]; and signal transducer and activator of transcription3 (STAT3) proteins [19].